netlify/labs/features/graph/documentation/README.md

 ```

 To start a new Graph session:
-1. In your terminal navigate to your site's local directory.
+1. In your terminal, navigate to your site's local directory.
 2. Run `netlify dev --graph` to start a local development server.

 ### Interact with Graph through the CLI